 While we are constantly trying to find innovative ways to find and mine this content, at present, these are our primary sources of information.
 The resources that we find are the intellectual property of, and are owned by, the site that we link to inside that article or resource (or wherever they were excerpted from) – and when it is available from that resource, the named individual that created it.
 We make no claim to own, participate in, or create that work.
 The exception to this, of course, is content created or posted by us – which we allow and encourage you to share.
 We require no credit or references back to that end.
 When we find something good, we’ll also share it out to our social media community, which consists of several-ten-thousand technologists and users like yourself.

-Contributing Authors or Editors Posting Content at Codango.com
+Contributing Author or Editor Programmers / Developers Posting Content at Codango.com

 We have select editors who are members of Codango – technologists like you – who log into our sites on occasion, and author content.
 When content is published in this fashion, they will link back to their site, and annotate the content with their name or company or organization.
 The content is not owned by Codango… but we just host and publish it in an effort to lead you to their group for further consideration or research.